Fluoride: foods, functions, how much do you need & moreLast Updated : 11 January 2021

 Fluoride from foods is not considered harmful since it’s very unlikely that we get too much of it from foods alone.
 The use of dental care products with fluoride is also considered safe since they can only provide risky amounts of fluoride if used inappropriately.

-Nevertheless, adults are advised not to have more than 7 mg of fluoride a day, which is about twice the recommended daily intake for this mineral.
+Nevertheless, adults are advised not to have more than 7 mg of fluoride a day, which is about twice the DRV for this mineral.

 In children, high amounts of fluoride can cause a disease called dental fluorosis which causes brown stains in teeth and in more severe cases, the crumbling of teeth.
 In older children and adults, high levels of fluoride over the years can weaken the bones and lead to bone fractures, as well as joint pain and stiffness.
 However, high levels of fluoride in the diet are mainly linked with living in regions where the drinking water is high in fluoride, which is not common in Europe.